Bruce Millsap: Victims and convictions

+Millsap was a leader of a Crips set in Carson, California.
+Alongside four accomplices, Millsap committed robberies targeting armored cars in several cities, including Carson, Los Angeles, Lakewood, and Bellflower.
+In addition to seven victims murdered during the robberies, Millsap killed an eighth person, Manuel Garibay, who was a witness in a legal process against him.
+Millsap used the stolen money to buy cars and a house in Riverside County.

-Millsap's accomplice, Kendrick Loot, was convicted of murdering Herrera, McKissick and Moon, but not the other five victims.
-In addition, the two were also convicted of multiple counts of robbery and attempted murder.
-Both were sentenced to death in February 2000.
+One of Millsap's accomplices, Kendrick Loot, was convicted of murdering Herrera, McKissick, and Moon.
+In addition, the two were also convicted of several counts of either robbery or attempted robbery as well as attempted murder.
+Both were sentenced to death in February 2000, with Millsap receiving eight death sentences and 200 years imprisonment while Loot received one death sentence and two life sentences.
+It was alleged that Millsap had also planned the murder of two deputy district attorneys presiding over the case as well as two witnesses.
+The third accomplice, Richard Colston, had agreed to testify against Millsap and Loot, still facing trial for four counts of murder.
+The fourth accomplice, Emanuel Brown, killed himself in jail before trial.

-Prison contraband incident
+Prison contraband

-In August 2016, Teri Nichols, a teaching assistant from Los Angeles, attempted to bring Millsap heroin, pills and 18 cellphones along with chargers for each of them.
-Prison officials caught her in the visiting room and was later charged in Marin County court with one count of bringing a controlled substance into a prison as well as a misdemeanor charge for possession with intent to deliver a wireless device to an inmate.
-In November 2017, Nichols pleaded guilty to one count of possessing a controlled substance in prison while two other charges against her dropped.
+In August 2016, Teri Nichols, a teaching assistant from Los Angeles, attempted to bring Millsap heroin, pills, and 18 cellphones along with chargers for each of them.
+Prison officials caught her in the visiting room and she was later charged in Marin County court with one count of bringing a controlled substance into a prison as well as a misdemeanor charge for possession with intent to deliver a wireless device to an inmate.
+In November 2017, Nichols pleaded guilty to one count of possessing a controlled substance in prison while two other charges against her were dropped.
 As part of her plea deal, she was sentenced to six months in jail.